MoMI-G/MoMI-G/docs/source/quick_start.rst

 Backend
 -------

-If you want to run the backend server on your laptop or workstation, we recommend to use docker image of MoMI-G backend server.
+If you want to run the backend server on your laptop or workstation, we recommend using docker image of MoMI-G backend server.
 As an example, we provide CHM1 chr21 and simulated reads dataset.
-For running demo, modify package.json and run docker container which includes backend server.
+For running a demo, modify package.json and run docker container which includes backend server.

 First, you have to install docker.
 See `here <https://docs.docker.com/install/>`_ for installation instructions.